Share:

 A Black Spot Under The Toenail: What Is It?

 You may experience toenail discolouration from damage to the toenail itself or from damage to the skin below the nail bed.
 In both instances, a black spot may appear.
-It can be a black spot below the toenail, or your toenail itself may change colour.
+This article will teach you more about black spots under toenails, different kinds of toenail discolouration, and treatments.

-Should I be worried about a black toenail?
+Should I be Worried About a Black Toenail?

 • You may associate a fungal infection with discolouration of the toenail.
 Although usually a yellow-green, your toenail may also turn black.

-• Malignant melanoma can cause a black toenail: Cancer forms in the cells of our skin that give our skin colour, which causes a black spot.
+• Malignant melanoma can cause a black toenail.
+Cancer forms in the cells of our skin that give our skin colour, which causes a black spot.

-• Kidney problems
+• Kidney problems.

-• Liver disease
+• Liver disease.

 • Linear melanonychia can cause black and brown lines that run either with your toenail or horizontally across your toenail.

-Let it grow out
+Let it Grow Out

-Cover the toenail
+Cover the Toenail

 Ointments and creams are usually effective and can help treat fungal infections.
 You can also use a prescription antifungal treatment for severe cases of toenail infections.

-Buy a new pair of shoes
+Buy a New Pair of Shoes

 If you have poorly-fitting shoes causing stress to your toenail, invest in proper footwear for your feet.
+A complimentary shoe fitting at Toronto’s Feet First Clinic can help you find the perfect pair.
+You can also check out these resources on how to look for great, comfortable shoes:

 Related Posts